coupergateway/couper/docs/README.md

 Couper is a lightweight open-source API gateway that acts as an entry point for clients to your application (frontend API gateway) and an exit point to upstream services (upstream API gateway).

-It exposes endpoints with use cases and adds access control, observability, and back-end connectivity on a separate layer.
+It adds access control, observability, and back-end connectivity on a separate layer.
 This will keep your core application code more simple.

 Couper does not need any special development skills and offers easy configuration and integration.